morete/kubevirt-basics-training/content/en/docs/scaling-vms/vm-images.md

 weight: 51
 labfoldernumber: "05"
 description: >
-  Creating disk images for scaling the virtual machines.
+  Creating disk images for scaling virtual machines
 ---

-If we want to run VMs at scale it makes sense to manage a set of base images used for the VMs.
-It is not very convenient for each VM to spin up and install requirements itself.
+If we want to run VMs at scale it makes sense to manage a set of base images to use for these VMs.
+It is not very convenient to spin up and install some requirements for each single VM oneself.
 There are several ways we can distribute VM images in our cluster.

-* Distribute images as ephemeral container disks using a container registry.
+* Distribute images as ephemeral container disks using a container registry
   * Be aware of the non-persistent root disk
-  * Depending on the disk size this approach may not be the best choice.
+  * Depending on the disk size, this approach may not be the best choice
-* Create a namespace (e.g. `vm-images`) with pre-provisioned pvcs containing base disk images.
+* Create a Namespace (e.g., `vm-images`) with pre-provisioned PVCs containing base disk images
-  * Each VM would then use CDI to clone the pvc from the `vm-images` namespace to the local namespace.
+  * Each VM would then use CDI to clone the PVC from the `vm-images` Namespace to the local Namespace

-At the end of this section we will have two pvcs containing base disks in our namespace:
+At the end of this section, we will have two PVCs containing base disks in our Namespace:

 * `fedora-cloud-base`: Original Fedora Cloud
 * `fedora-cloud-nginx-base`: Fedora Cloud with nginx installed

-## Creating a Fedora cloud image with nginx
+## Creating a Fedora Cloud image with nginx

-In the previous section we created a VM using cloud-init to install nginx and start the webserver.
-This is not very useful as every VM in the pool would do the same initializing process and install nginx.
-Eventually there would be different versions of nginx in the vm pool depending on when the VM was started and when the installation took place.
+In the previous section, we created a VM using cloud-init to install nginx and start the webserver.
+If we created a pool based on this, each VM would go through the same initialization process and install nginx.
+This is obviously not very efficient.
+Additionally, there would eventually be different versions of nginx in the VM pool depending on when the VM was started and the installation took place.

-Let us a more generic process and create a base image with nginx already available.
+In order to optimize this, let's create a base image which has nginx already installed instead of installing it during the first boot.

 {{% alert title="Note" color="info" %}}
-Normally we would to this in a central namespace like `vm-images`.
+Normally we would to this in a central Namespace like `vm-images`.
 In this lab you will use your own namespace `<user>`.
 {{% /alert %}}

 ### {{% task %}} Create the fedora-cloud-base disk

-First we need to create our base disk for the Fedora Cloud 40.
-We will use a `DataVolume` and CDI to provision a PVC containing a disk bases on the container disk `{{% param "fedoraCloudCDI" %}}`.
+First we need to create our base disk for Fedora Cloud 40.
+We will use a `DataVolume` and CDI to provision a PVC containing a disk base on the container disk `{{% param "fedoraCloudCDI" %}}`.

-Create the following file `dv_fedora-cloud-base.yaml` in the folder `{{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}`:
+Create the following file `dv_fedora-cloud-base.yaml` in folder `{{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}`:

 ```yaml
 apiVersion: cdi.kubevirt.io/v1beta1
 kind: DataVolume